 - Jackson Commission for the Handicapped/ Disabled Holiday Party

 - Cadet Food Drive for Jackson Township's needy (Thanksgiving, Christmas, Easter)

 - Jackson Women of Today Food Pantry

 - Toys for Tots Holiday Party

 - Raising money for American Red Cross disaster relief including:

 - Flood victims

 - Hurricane victims

 - Earthquake victims

 - Tornado victims

-- Memorial Day and Veterans Day Parades
+- Columbus Day, Veterans Day, and Memorial Day Parades

-- Memorial Day Ceremony at either JMHS or JLHS annually
+- Veterans Day and Memorial Day Ceremonies at the Jackson Senior Center

+- Tunnel to Towers 5K Banner Holders

 - Habitat for Humanity

 - Special Olympics Activities

 As you can see, The New Jersey-782nd Group has much to offer.
 The above-mentioned activities only scratch the surface.
-As our cadets progress in the program, we will expect more of them.
+As our Cadets progress in the program, we will expect more of them.
 They find themselves spending less time following and more time leading.
 This program can take them as far as they desire to go.
 As with anything, they will get out of the program what they are willing to put into it.

-A common misconception is that JROTC's main function is to prepare students for a military career and that it holds little value for the college bound student.
+A common misconception is that JROTC's main function is to prepare students for a military career, and that it holds little value for the college bound student.
 This is simply not true.
 JROTC is a leadership-training program.
 What student would not benefit from a program that teaches our curriculum?
 JROTC courses develop attributes that will make anyone more competitive in any job market.
 These attributes need to be taught and developed; people are not born with them.